 Acquisitions are made through a committee of eight individuals.
-The internal members of the Acquisitions Committee are Jill Constantine (Head of Arts Council Collection), with Ralph Rugoff (Director, Hayward Gallery), Natalie Rudd (Curator, Arts Council Collection) and Peter Heslip (Director, Visual Arts, Arts Council England).
+The internal members of the Acquisitions Committee are Jill Constantine (Head of Arts Council Collection), with Ralph Rugoff (Director, Hayward Gallery), Natalie Rudd (Senior Curator, Arts Council Collection) and Peter Heslip (Director, Visual Arts, Arts Council England).
 Maria Balshaw, Director of the Whitworth Art Gallery and Manchester City Galleries and member of Arts Council England’s National Council, acts as Chair to the Committee.

 The external advisers to the Acquisitions Committee, usually an artist, a writer, and a curator, are appointed for a fixed two-year tenure and make recommendations to purchase innovative works of art that reflect artistic practice in Britain at the time.
 There is also an external advisor from one of the Arts Council Collection's partnership galleries, this position is for one year only.